When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 Here's some more information about what else you can get up to in Ixpanpajul Natural Park!

-Though this is something we didn’t get to do when in Flores, and I would seriously consider returning one day to do it.
+Though this is something we didn’t get to do when in Flores, I would seriously consider returning one day to do it.

-We learned about this epic trekking opportunity from our guide at Tikal park, who has spent years taking guests for 5 day hikes through the jungle to el Mirador.
+We learned about this epic trekking opportunity from our guide at Tikal park, who has spent years taking guests for 5 day hikes through the jungle to El Mirador.

 Typical trips last either 5 or 6 days, with 4 days spent walking (2 there and 2 back) with another day spent exploring el Mirador.